yashraj9922/yashraj9922/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;Undergraduagte Data Science and AI Student at IIIT Dharwad, Karnataka .\
+🎓 &nbsp;Undergraduate Data Science and AI Student at IIIT Dharwad, Karnataka .\
 🌱 &nbsp;Interest in Applied Research and Mathematics .\
 <!-- ✉️ &nbsp;You can connect with me via email at kadamyashraj2004@gmail.com.in or https://yashraj-iiitdwd.my.canva.site/ .
 I'll try to respond as soon as I can.  -->